i2y/hyperway/README.md

 ## 🗺️ Roadmap

+### Completed ✅
+- [x] Server-streaming RPC support
+- [x] Streaming performance optimizations
+- [x] Protobuf Editions support (Edition 2023)
+- [x] Additional Well-Known Types (Struct, Value, ListValue, FieldMask)
+- [x] Buffer pooling and concurrency optimizations

+### In Progress 🚧
-- [ ] Streaming RPC support (server-streaming, client-streaming, bidirectional)
+- [ ] Client-streaming RPC support
-- [ ] Client library for type-safe RPC calls
+- [ ] Bidirectional streaming RPC support

+### Planned 📋
 - [ ] Metrics and tracing integration (OpenTelemetry)
 - [ ] More compression algorithms (br, zstd)
 - [ ] Plugin system for custom protocols

-- [x] Protobuf Editions support (Edition 2023)
-- [x] Additional Well-Known Types (Struct, Value, ListValue, FieldMask)
+## ❓ FAQ

+### Q: How does this work with existing proto tooling?
+A: Hyperway generates standard Protobuf schemas.
+Export them as `.proto` files and use any existing tooling - buf, protoc, linters, breaking change detection, etc. Your exported schemas are fully compatible with the entire Protobuf ecosystem.

+### Q: Is this suitable for production use?
+A: Yes.
+Hyperway is designed for production workloads with comprehensive testing, performance optimizations, and memory-efficient implementation.
+The hybrid approach allows teams to maintain the rigor of schema-first design while improving development velocity.

+### Q: What about cross-language support?
+A: Export your schemas as `.proto` files and generate clients in any language.
+Hyperway maintains full wire compatibility with standard gRPC and Connect clients, so your services work seamlessly with clients written in any supported language.

+### Q: Can I migrate from traditional proto-first development?
+A: Yes.
+You can gradually adopt Hyperway service by service.
+Existing proto-based services can coexist with Hyperway services in the same system.
+You can even import existing `.proto` files as a starting point (feature in development).

 ## 🙏 Acknowledgments

 - [Connect-RPC](https://connectrpc.com) - Protocol specification and wire format
-- [hyperpb](https://github.com/bufbuild/hyperpb-go) - Blazing-fast protobuf parsing with PGO
+- [hyperpb](https://github.com/bufbuild/hyperpb-go) - High-performance protobuf parsing with PGO
 - [go-playground/validator](https://github.com/go-playground/validator) - Struct validation
 - The Go community for inspiration and feedback